Aboadze

 Aboadze is a town in the Western region of Ghana.
-The serves both as a dormitory town as well as an industrialized zone.
+It serves both as a dormitory town as well as an industrialized zone.
 It also houses Ghana's first thermal plant for electricity production.

 Geography

-The town is located 20 kilometres from the centre Takoradi the capital of the Western region.
-The town is bordered on east by Shama on the west by Inchaban and on the south by Atlantic Ocean.
+The town is located 20 kilometres from the centre of Takoradi, the capital of the Western region.
+The town is bordered on the east by Shama, on the west by Inchaban and on the south by the Atlantic Ocean.